Ryneex/Blog/README.md

 # Blog Application

-This is a simple blog application created using Next.js.
+This is a simple blog application created using Next.js monorepo.

 ## Getting Started